Israeli military targets Yemen’s Sanaa after Houthi attacks

 Photos: Massive protests in Australia to demand end to Gaza genocide

-At least two people were killed and five others were injured in the attacks, according to Al Masirah.
+At least two people were killed and 35 others were injured in the attacks, according to Al Masirah.

 The Israeli strikes came two days after the Houthis claimed a missile launch against Israel – part of a campaign that the Yemeni group says aims to pressure Israel to end its atrocities and siege in Gaza.